 The Institute’s most recent training programs in Asia include:

 - January 2010 and 2011: Grassroots Society and Popular Culture (Co-sponsored with the Chinese Academy for Social Sciences, held in Beijing)

-- June 2010: Urban Studies Training Program (Co-sponsored with East China Normal University; the Hong Kong Institute for the Humanities and Social Sciences; and New York University, held in Shanghai)
+- June 2010 and 2013: Urban Studies Training Program (Co-sponsored with East China Normal University; the Hong Kong Institute for the Humanities and Social Sciences; and New York University, held in Shanghai)

 - June 2011: Social Stratification and Mobility in China: Urban Migration and Growth of the Middle Class (Co- sponsored with the China Studies Center, University of Sydney; The Center for Modern China Studies, Nanjing University; and the Department of History, Nanjing University, held in Nanjing)